JoshoTheMosho/allergy-aware/backend/README.md

 4. Set up environment variables:

-    Create a `.env` file in the root directory and add your Supabase URL and key:
+    Create a `.env` file in the root directory and add your Supabase URL and key and set development modew:

     ```env
     SUPABASE_URL=your_supabase_url
     SUPABASE_KEY=your_supabase_key
+    ENVIRONMENT=development
     ```

 5. Run the FastAPI application: